sandhyaparna/Data-Science/Regression.md

 ### Assumptions
 ##### Linearity
 There should be a linear and additive relationship between dependent (response) variable and independent (predictor) variable(s).
 A linear relationship suggests that a change in response Y due to one unit change in X¹ is constant, regardless of the value of X¹.
 An additive relationship suggests that the effect of X¹ on Y is independent of other variables.
-* Residual(Diff in actual & pred) vs Fitted values(Pred) - Linearity assumption is satisfied if residuals are spread out randomly around the 0 line
+* Residual(Diff in actual & pred) vs Fitted values(Pred): Linearity assumption is satisfied if residuals are spread out randomly around the 0 line
 ##### Autocorrelation
 There should be no correlation between the residual terms.
-Absence of this phenomenon is known as Autocorrelation.
+Absence of correlation is known as Autocorrelation.
+If the error terms are correlated, the estimated standard errors tend to underestimate the true standard error.
+If this happens, it causes confidence intervals and prediction intervals to be narrower.
 This usually occurs in time series models where the next instant is dependent in the previous instant.
 * Durbin – Watson (DW) statistic: It must lie between 0 and 4.
 If DW = 2, implies no autocorrelation, 0 < DW < 2 implies positive autocorrelation while 2 < DW < 4 indicates negative autocorrelation.
 * Residual vs time plot and look for the seasonal or correlated pattern in residual values.
 ##### Multicollinearity
-* The independent variables should not be correlated.
+The independent variables should not be correlated.
 Absence of this phenomenon is known as multicollinearity.
+Standard errors tend to increase in presence of multicollinearity.
+With large standard errors, the confidence interval becomes wider leading to less precise estimates of slope parameters.
+* VIF factor: VIF value <= 4 suggests no multicollinearity whereas a value of >= 10 implies serious multicollinearity.

 ##### Heteroskedasticity
-* The error terms must have constant variance.
+The error terms must have constant variance.
 This phenomenon is known as homoskedasticity.
 The presence of non-constant variance is referred to heteroskedasticity.
+* Residual(Diff in actual & pred) vs Fitted values(Pred) Plot:
 ##### Normal Distribution of error terms
 * The error terms must be normally distributed.